btcantrell02/Robotic_Manipulation/README.md

 `pip install stable-baselines3 pybullet`

 ### Usage
+1. Navigate to the project directory:
+`cd proj`

-1. Test the environment:
+2. Test the environment:
 `python test.py`

 You should see a robot and an object in the environment.
 Use the top 3 toolbar controls to manipulate the robot arm.

-2. Evaluate the model:
+3. Evaluate the model:
 `python evaluate.py`

 The success rate of the task will be displayed in the terminal

+### Notes
+Some models currently have bad pathing and may produce a warning when running.

+### Contact
+For any questions, please contact btcantrell02@gmail.com